A Place for Paedophiles

 A Place for Paedophiles is a British documentary that was televised on 19 April 2009.
-Produced and presented by Louis Theroux, the documentary ran for 60 minutes, and took place at Coalinga State Hospital, a hospital for paedophiles.
+Produced and presented by Louis Theroux, the documentary ran for 60 minutes, and took place at Coalinga State Hospital, a mental hospital in California for sexually violent predators.

 Reception

 The programme was widely praised for its approach to the subject of paedophilia.
 Leicester Mercury called the programme "a brilliantly-made, well-observed documentary.
 Fascinating, not sensationalist or sympathetic."

 In 2010, Theroux received a Royal Television Society's award in the best presenter category for the documentary.